MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityAlert.md

 ### -NetworkConnections
 Security-related stateful information generated by the provider about the network connection(s) related to this alert.
-To construct, please use Get-Help -Online and see NOTES section for NETWORKCONNECTIONS properties and create a hash table.
+To construct, see NOTES section for NETWORKCONNECTIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphNetworkConnection[]